I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Beth Anderson, illustrated by Caroline Hamel

 The inspiring true story of Franz Gsellmann, a self-taught inventor who pursued his passion to invent an incredible, phantasmagorical machine.
 Published by Kids Can Press, 2022.
+Designed by Andrew Dupuis.

 “A thought-provoking and stimulating historical episode.” —Kirkus Reviews